caospinac/reactron/README.md

 # Reactron
-## Simple application development using React and Electron
+## Simple desktop application development using React and Electron